jboyce1/ppsCTF/classes/CyberCartographer/CyberCartographer.md

 </div>

 ---
-## Part 2:
-## Use nmap to identify all hosts on the network
+# Part 2: Use nmap to identify all hosts on the network and output a file
-## Use nmap to create a text file of all the open hosts

 ### **Walkthrough**
 Step 1) Determine the IP Address Range: To begin, find the range of IP addresses.
 Start by locating the default gateway, which is the lowest IP address on the network.